sbaiahmed1/react-native-blur/README.md

 - **Fallback Handling:** Gracefully handles devices with limited graphics capabilities
 - **No Extra Permissions:** Does not require additional Android permissions

+### Android Version Compatibility

+This library automatically handles Android version compatibility to prevent `NoClassDefFoundError` issues:

+- **Android 12+ (API 31+):** Uses `RenderEffectBlur` for optimal performance and modern blur effects
+- **Android 10-11 (API 29-30):** Automatically falls back to `RenderScriptBlur` for compatibility
+- **Older Android versions:** Graceful fallback to semi-transparent overlay when blur is not supported

+**Note:** The library includes automatic API level detection and will choose the appropriate blur algorithm based on the device's Android version.
+This ensures compatibility across all supported Android versions without requiring any additional configuration.

+#### Troubleshooting Android Issues

+If you encounter `java.lang.NoClassDefFoundError: Failed resolution of: Landroid/graphics/RenderEffect;` on Android 10 or 11:

+1. **This is automatically handled** - The library now includes fallback mechanisms
+2. **Update to latest version** - Ensure you're using the latest version of this library
+3. **Clean and rebuild** - Run `cd android && ./gradlew clean` then rebuild your project

+The error occurs because `RenderEffect` was introduced in Android 12 (API 31), but the library now automatically detects the API level and uses compatible alternatives on older versions.

 ## Usage

 ### Basic Usage